-Types of Gaskets to be used in given fluid service is depends on the parameters such as
+Types of Gaskets to be used in a given fluid service depend on the parameters, such as

-- Temperature – Gasket material must withstand entire design temperature range of the fluid it handles.
+- Temperature – Gasket material must withstand the entire design temperature range of the fluid it handles.

-- Pressure – Gasket material must withstand entire design pressure range of the fluid it handles.
+- Pressure – Gasket material must withstand the entire design pressure range of the fluid it handles.

-- Types of fluid – Gasket material should be capable of dealing with different type of fluids if installed in line that handles more than one types of fluids.
+- Types of fluid – Gasket material should be capable of dealing with different types of fluids if installed in a line that handles more than one type of fluids.

-- Robustness – The gasket must be capable of withstanding all movement that may occur due to change in temperature and pressure.
+- Robustness – The gasket must be capable of withstanding all movement that may occur due to temperature and pressure changes.

 Selection of Gasket

-Proper selection of gasket depends upon following factors.
+Proper selection of gasket depends upon the following factors.